Friday, July 18, 2014

 Angel & Ape #2

 Of all the quirky titles that DC published near the end of the Silver Age, this must surely be the oddest.
-Well, side from Brother Power the Geek.
+Well, aside from Brother Power the Geek.
 This happens to be the only issue I own; I don't think I've even read another.

 The talent is certainly first-rate: Sergio Aragones on the script and art by Bob Oksner and Wally Wood.
 Oksner is probably the least-known today of that trio, but in the 1960s he was DC's go-to guy on humor.